HLammers/cybo-drummer/README.md

 [^2]: Except SysEx
 ## How to Build One?
 ### Hardware
+Building the Cybo-Drummer hardware only requires basic soldering skills (only though-hole components).
+The PCBs can be ordered cheaply from Chineese PCB services like [JLCPCB](https://jlcpcb.com/) (no affiliate).
+> [!NOTE]
+> The initial hardware is a crude, though functional prototype, without casing.
+I’m planning to design improved hardware including front panel and 3d printable case.
 #### BOM (Bill of Materials)
 ##### First Board: [Raspberry Pi Pico Multi MIDI Router](https://diyelectromusic.com/2022/09/19/raspberry-pi-pico-multi-midi-router-part-5/)
 * The [Raspberry Pi Pico Multi MIDI Router PCB](https://github.com/diyelectromusic/sdemp_pcbs/tree/main/PicoMIDIRouter)